NexPlayer/Android-SDK/advanced.md

 Furthermore, if an external subtitle file is included in addition to another format, this member will be set to the external subtitle type (SMI or SRT).

-Since CEA 608 and CEA 708 closed captions cannot be identified until decoding begins,mCaptionTypewill also be set to NEX\_TEXT\_UNKNOWN when they are included in content.
+Since CEA 608 and CEA 708 closed captions cannot be identified until decoding begins, mCaptionType will also be set to NEX\_TEXT\_UNKNOWN when they are included in content.

 #### int mCurrAudioStreamID